Tonantzin Carmelo

 Tonantzin Carmelo is an American actress.
 She is known for her acting roles in film, TV and stage productions including in the Steven Spielberg miniseries, Into the West, for which she received a Screen Actors Guild nomination for Outstanding Performance by a Female in a Television Movie or Miniseries.

 In 2021, Carmelo filmed roles in Spain and Australia for the television series The English (BBC) and La Brea (NBC).
-In March 2024, she joined the cast of Dark Winds (Dark Winds)] (AMC) as a recurring guest star.
+In March 2024, she joined the cast of Dark Winds (AMC) as a recurring guest star.
 In July 2024, Carmelo began filming NCIS Origins (CBS) in Los Angeles playing the recurring character of Tish Kwa'la, the love of Mike Franks' life.

 Early life and education

-Carmelo grew up in Orange County, southern California and is of Indigenous (Tongva and Kumeyaay) and Latina descent.
-As a youth, she participated in Native dances and music, touring with cultural groups throughout North America.
+Carmelo grew up in Orange County, southern California and is of Native American (Tongva and Kumeyaay) and Latina descent.
+As a youth, she participated in Native American dances and music, touring with cultural groups throughout North America.
 She also became a technically trained dancer and performed with the modern dance company Daystar.

 Carmelo attended the University of California, Irvine, where she earned a bachelor's degree in Environmental Studies and a minor in Dance.
 While in college, she began acting in theater productions and independent films.